morka17/circular_timer/README.md

 -->
 ---
 <h2>Circular Timer</h2>
-This flutter package give a circular timer widget that is very easy to use and with a smooth animation
+<h3>This flutter package give a circular timer widget that is very easy to use and with a smooth animation</h3>
-<h3></h3>
 ---